SAP-samples/teched2021-ISP261/exercises/ex0/README.md

 JohnDoe would like to implement the following improvements on their system:

-1. Store all of their orders in a highly-available and peformant store like Redis
+1. Store all of their orders in a highly-available and peformant store like Redis - here we will learn how to deploy a Kyma Function and connect with CCv2 Events&APIs
-2. Implement a customer-facing API that gives users information about their order
+2. Implement a customer-facing API that gives users information about their order - here we will learn how to use a Kyma Function as an API
-3. Implement an internal API for the analytics team that retrieves common statistics
+3. Implement an internal API for the analytics team that retrieves common statistics - here we will learn how to deploy an ExpressJS application in Kyma as a microservice

 In the upcoming exercises, you will be implementing these scenarios using the Kyma runtime for extending CCv2.